An Introduction to Special Economic Zones in Indonesia

 - Procurement of SEZ infrastructure.

 Investors operating in Indonesia’s SEZs will find they are supported by well-integrated infrastructure from highways, drainage systems, high-speed internet and communication systems, ports, and airports.
-Moreover, the Indonesian government has prepared an array of fiscal and non-fiscal incentives, such as an easier immigration process, corporate income tax reductions, and exemptions on import duties and excise duties, among many others.
+Moreover, the Indonesian government has prepared an array of fiscal and non-fiscal incentives in its special economic zones, such as an easier immigration process, corporate income tax reductions, and exemptions on import duties and excise duties, among many others.

 For foreign investors, entering Indonesia’s special economic zones and taking full advantage of what they offer requires a long-term outlook.
 Companies must first ensure their industry is suited to the infrastructure and benefits afforded in the SEZs, as well as understand the long-term domestic and regional policies that could impact their industry.